Breastfeeding

 Tips When Starting to Breastfeed

-• Avoid the use of pacifiers (also called dummies or soothers).
+• Avoid using pacifiers (also called dummies or soothers).

 • Be sure to breastfeed in a comfortable position.